 Change GCC Version

-For instance, to change the GCC version to GCC 8, you would take the following steps:
+For instance, to change the GCC version to GCC 8:

 - First, remove VirtualBox and its config files with the following command:

-- Next, install the GCC version you want, which in this example is 8:
+- Install the GCC version you want (8 in this case):

 - Set the default GCC to GCC 8: